Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Limitations

-Third, the use of a fixed chronological split with a small validation set of 21 samples is statistically fragile and may not generalize to other temporal windows.
-Although stratified k-fold or nested cross-validation methods could yield more robust performance estimates and confidence intervals, these techniques may compromise the temporal ordering essential in financial time-series data.
-In this study, the chronological split was maintained to prevent information leakage and to simulate realistic deployment scenarios.
-Future research should investigate hybrid validation strategies that preserve temporal integrity while enhancing statistical robustness.
+\textbf{Validation Strategy.} The fixed chronological split with 21 validation samples is statistically fragile.
+Stratified k-fold or nested cross-validation could improve robustness.
+However, these approaches might disrupt the temporal ordering needed for financial time-series analysis.
+The chronological split was therefore kept to prevent information leakage and simulate realistic deployment.

-Finally, weekly narrative summaries generated using a large language model were not formally evaluated for factual accuracy or alignment with sentiment scores.
-They should be interpreted as illustrative rather than definitive.
-The chronological train–validation–test split introduces sensitivity to temporal shifts in market conditions or language usage.
-Alternative temporal windows or larger datasets may produce different outcomes.